-The California Energy Commission unanimously passed the 2019 Energy Efficiency Standards, mandating all new housing developments up to 3 stories to include some solar energy installation in the home.
+The California Energy Commission unanimously passed the California solar mandate that requires all new housing developments up to 3 stories to include some solar energy installation in the home.
 This is apart of California’s goal to have 50% of their electricity to come from non carbon sources by 2030 and cutting down greenhouse emissions by 40%.
 Under this mandate, builders must either include individual solar panels on homes or attach groups of home to a shared power system.
 Homeowners will either pay for this new power source inclusively in the initial housing price or in a monthly fee.

 According the the Commission, this plan is estimated to use 53% less energy than under the 2016 standards, majorly progressing towards their 2030 goal.
 In addition, greenhouse gases are expected to decrease by 700,000 metric tons due to this solar mandate.

 How does this plan affect the average homeowner?
 Let’s address the two main concerns of this plan: the quality of energy and the costs.

 - Solar panels are roughly suppose to provide about 60-70% of quality energy for the average home.
 For those concerned about the colder months, solar panels will still produce energy on cloud-filled days and actually increase output in colder temperatures.
 To provide even more insurance, the mandate dictates that houses would still be attached to a power grid to ensure a constant supply of energy among all weather conditions.